rugbyprof/4553-Spatial-DS/Spatial-DS-Test1.md

 - Q2.
 Explain how a 2-D tree extends a binary search tree.

 - Q3.
-What is the time required to construct a k-D tree for n objects?
+What is the time required to construct a k-D tree for N objects?

 - Q4.
 Insert the following pairs (in the order shown) into an initially empty 2-D tree.